This guide will run through all the functionality of the timesheet vs roster page.

 The i column illustrate how the shift was created.

-There is no need to memorise this table as you can mouse over any of the icons for a description.
+There is no need to memorize this table as you can mouse over any of the icons for a description.

 The data in the timesheet can be created many different ways.